Requires Admin permissions

 Check for new tables and columns link.
 Clicking this link will force-start the structure sync process; new additions are typically available after 10 minutes.
 Refresh the page to see the new source, table, or column.

 Simply being able to see and manage data from all your sources makes gaining insights into your business that much easier.
-But within the Data Warehouse Manager, you have the ability to go a step further by creating calculated columns inside your tables.
+But within the Data Warehouse Manager, you can go a step further by creating calculated columns inside your tables.

 Calculated columns derive new information from your existing data.